 With our expanding and ageing population our community needs enough capacity in our medical facilities for the future.
 For example, we must have adequate access to GP surgeries and cut the waiting times down to seeing a local doctor.
 We also need quality care and nursing facilities as a priority to cater for our older generations and continue to give them the independence they need in their older years.

 It concerns me that the number of patients waiting more than four hours to be seen at Norfolk’s A&E departments has hit the highest levels since 2014.
-I have witnessed similarly on many occasions this problem first hand through being a first aider in my business where I work.
+I have witnessed similarly on many occasions this problem first hand through being a first aider in my business where I worked prior to becoming an MP.
 People falling over or hurting themselves often wait hours for a paramedic to turn up.
 We need to cut ambulance response times by putting more resource into the service and recognise the issues that happen in North Norfolk.

 I am proud of our NHS and the incredible work it does.
 It is the best healthcare system in the world.
 I will fight for its services reaching our rural community.
 Relationship building is key and I want to ensure we improve across a range of areas including mental health provision and adult social care.